aklivity/zilla-examples/mqtt.kafka.asyncapi.proxy/README.md

 ### Using this example

-Follow the steps on our [MQTT Kafka AsyncAPI broker guide](https://docs.aklivity.io/zilla/latest/how-tos/mqtt/mqtt.kafka.broker.html#send-a-greeting)

-#### TODO: add these steps in the docs, remove from here
-Send a greeting
-Using eclipse-mosquitto subscribe to the sensors topic.
+Using eclipse-mosquitto subscribe to the sensors/# topic.

 ```bash
 mosquitto_sub -V '5' -t 'sensors/#' -d -p 7183